thanasxda/basic-linux-setup/README.md

 ## About:

-*__Basic-linux-setup__ is a quick script to setup Debian.
+*__Basic-linux-setup__ is a quick script to setup Linux.
 It is meant to be used with KDE desktop environment.
 There is a small subsection for OpenWrt and/or any general device running Android or Linux wanting to benefit from kernel parameter configuration.
 In short this is a multi setup containing everything from full Linux for desktop up to Linux configuration for general devices.
 Its purpose is basic automatization of a freshly installed system for convenience and optimize Linux devices in general for performance.
 This is done through configuring userspace and kernel.
 Additionally also includes drivers, codecs, general packages, zsh shell customization, KDE preconfiguration, browser preconfiguration and extras in case of the full desktop system.
 The scripts in this newer setup have been slimmed down to function as a base more or less for your own setup.*

 ## Troubleshooting & additional information:

 For extensive troubleshooting on Linux in general and additional information on this setup refer to the old readme, mainly for beginners: [check here](https://github.com/thanasxda/basic-linux-setup/tree/kali-master).
+If you get stupid wallpapers change reddit from `earthporn wallpaper` to `earthporn` or any other reddit.
 ## Instructions for all devices:

 **For the full setup of basic-linux-setup on x86 copy paste underneath line in console to start:**
 ```
 sudo apt update && sudo apt -f install -y git && git clone -j32 --depth=1 -4 --single-branch https://github.com/thanasxda/basic-linux-setup.git && cd basic-linux-setup && git checkout master && chmod +x *.sh &&
-firstrun=yes ./1*
+firstrun=yes ./1_debian*/1_arch* (or any other future distro that might be included.)
 ```
 **For parameter configuration only, running any distribution on x86, OpenWrt, Open/Libre-elec & Linux devices in general, copy paste:**
 ```